 - The third method relies on existing wearable technology that records heart rate, blood oxygen, and skin electrical conductivity.

 Primary care physicians and neurologists, nurses, pharmacists and other healthcare providers can serve a vital role in the education of the patient with epilepsy and their family.
 Patients should learn the importance of a seizure calendar to fine-tune drug treatment.

-Patients should aldo be counseled on the importance of AED compliance, getting timely refills, and continuing treatment unless their physician has authorized a drug taper.
-In addition, the patient should learn to identify and avoid any outside triggers such as lack of sleep, stress, or alcohol.
+Patients should also be counseled on the importance of AED compliance, getting timely refills, and continuing treatment unless their physician has authorized a drug taper.
+In addition, the patient should learn to identify and avoid any outside triggers such as:

 Nonadherence with drug therapy should be monitored, as well as drug interactions, or recent generic substitution in cases of seizure breakthrough or side effects.